jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/4_Beam_Opti.typ

 The quantitative evaluation approach presented in @fig_78 enables the assessment of #gls("ld", long:true) behavior in three-dimensional space.
 The precision of this evaluation relies upon multiple parameters that require proper examination.
 The selected procedure for transforming one-dimensional discretized loads into three-dimensional force distributions constitutes a principal factor that shapes the evaluation outcomes.
 Additionally, the particular structural configuration of the #gls("swith") introduces further complexities into the evaluation process.
-It can be assumed that the optimization based #gls("ld") efficacy correlates with the uniformity of material properties, notably the consistency of stiffness characteristics throughout the structure.
+It can be assumed that the optimization-based #gls("ld") efficacy correlates with the uniformity of material properties, notably the consistency of stiffness characteristics throughout the structure.
 Finally, for practical applications, the open-source tool meshio @schlomer2022meshio offers comprehensive capabilities for processing element and nodal values, enabling the calculation of deviations between distinct #gls("fem") solutions.
 This functionality supports open-source platforms and remains compatible with various commercial #gls("fem") solvers, thereby providing a systematic approach for structural response comparisons.